Bulgarian Children's Chorus and School Gergana: History

 The chorus was founded in 2004 by jazz singer-songwriter Gergana Velinova helped by opera soprano Stefka Evstatieva, and with the assistance of pianist and piano teacher Pavlina Dokovska and the Consulate General of Bulgaria in New York.

 The school was founded in early 2005 by educator Neli Hadjiyska with the initial purpose of helping the chorus children read and understand Bulgarian lyrics.

 Since 2009, Gergana participates in Bulgarian Ministry of Education language and culture programs for Bulgarians abroad.
 Since 2012, the school has been licensed by the Bulgarian government to issue official certificates of completed courses of study of Bulgarian language, history and geography.

-Gergana coöperates with the Bulgarian State Agency for Bulgarians Abroad, is a member of the non-governmental Association of Bulgarian Schools Abroad, and works with the concert cycle Bulgarian Concert Evenings in New York and other ethnic cultural and educational organizations.
+Gergana cooperates with the Bulgarian State Agency for Bulgarians Abroad.
+It is also a member of the non-governmental Association of Bulgarian Schools Abroad, and works with the concert cycle Bulgarian Concert Evenings in New York and other ethnic cultural and educational organizations.

 In 2010, Gergana was incorporated as a nonprofit in the State of New York, and in 2012, it passed guidelines according to which its "mission is to provide free education to students from preschool to 18 years of age in the Bulgarian language, music and culture through choral and solo singing, acting, Bulgarian language, literature and history classes, publishing of free study materials, as well as other educational modalities.